 Unit tests are at the bottom.
 The process of writing these tests is simpler and cheaper than most others.
 Because they don't rely on external dependencies, they run quickly and provide precise feedback.
 Therefore, performing a lot of them makes sense.

-In the middle of the pyramid, we have integration tests or service tests.
-Due to their ability to validate the integration between units and "talk" with real dependencies, they offer more realistic feedback than unit tests.
+We have integration or service tests in the middle of the pyramid.
+Due to their ability to validate the integration between units and “talk” with real dependencies, they offer more realistic feedback than unit tests.

 They are also more complex to write and maintain, slower to run and offer less precise feedback.
 Although integration tests are valuable, they have their limitations, so it makes sense to use them sparingly.

 End-to-end tests comprise the pyramid's top level.
 These offer the most realistic experience since they simulate how a real user would operate the application.
 As you might imagine, they are more expensive to write, maintain, and execute, as well as slower and more fragile.

 These tests should be part of your test suite, but you should have a limited number.

 Delivering the best possible product to customers is of the utmost importance for any company, and software testing can help you do that.
 Your products may require different testing procedures depending on their nature and scope.

 The bottom line is that no deliverable should be considered ready-to-go until it receives a green light from the testing team.